-- A. "Acceptable full-time equivalent employment/work experience" (for the purposes of instructor qualifications) means full-time equivalent work experience reasonably related to the occupational area to be taught or supervised. - B. "Accreditation" is a status granted to a school by one or more of the accreditation organizations approved by the U.S. Secretary of Education as having met a set of standards established by the organization.
+- A. "Acceptable full-time equivalent employment/work experience" (for the purposes of instructor qualifications) means full-time equivalent work experience reasonably related to the occupational area to be taught or supervised. - B. "Accreditation" is a status granted to a school by one or more of the accreditation organizations approved by the U.S. Secretary of Education as having met a set of standards established by the organization, or by a programmatic accrediting body recognized by the Council for Higher Education Accreditation as having the ability to accredit freestanding, single-purpose institutions of construction education.
 Accreditation is voluntary and does not imply automatic transfer of credits from one institution to another. - C. "Admission requirement" means the specific minimum criteria a school must use when accepting a student into the school. - D. "Agent's permit" means the written authorization obtained pursuant to § 23-64-117, C.R.S, to engage in the activities of an agent as defined in § 23-64-103(2) C.R.S., hereinafter referred to as Agent. - E. "Ancillary/supplementary education" means an optional stand-alone course to further the knowledge of a professional holding an active license in good standing that is regulated by a Colorado state professional licensing entity.
 Those seeking an exemption from the provisions of Article 64, Title 23, C.R.S, for ancillary/supplementary education pursuant to § 23-64-104(1)(c), C.R.S., must apply for the exemption in a manner approved by the Board.
-The education must be less than 40 hours, must be less than \$1000; the education, curriculum, syllabi, and licensed professional instructing the education must be approved by an industry recognized certification board. - F. "Apprenticeships" are registered and defined by the United States Department of Labor and Employment.
+The education must be less than 40 hours and must be less than \$1000.
+Additionally, the education, curriculum, syllabi, and licensed professional instructing the education must be approved by an industry recognized certification board, or registered product manufacturer or supplier. - F. "Apprenticeships" are registered and defined by the United States Department of Labor and Employment.